• Menu

 1. Optimize Your Growing Conditions

 To achieve a flourishing indoor vertical garden, it is essential to create an environment that closely mimics the natural growing conditions of your selected plants.
-This includes providing the appropriate amount of light, water, and humidity, as well as maintaining a consistent temperature.
-Investing in a grow light or a humidifier, for example, can help seniors maintain the ideal conditions for their plants to thrive.
+This includes providing the appropriate light, water, and humidity and maintaining a consistent temperature.
+For example, investing in a grow light or a humidifier can help seniors maintain the ideal conditions for their plants to thrive.

 2. Pay Attention to Plant Compatibility

-When designing an indoor vertical garden, it is vital to ensure the compatibility of the plants you choose.
+You must ensure the plants’ compatibility when designing an indoor vertical garden.
 Select plants with similar light, water, and nutrient requirements to make it easier to provide consistent care.
 Additionally, avoid combining plants with aggressive growth habits that may overshadow or outcompete their neighbors, ensuring each plant has the opportunity to grow and flourish.

 3. Use Quality Soil and Fertilizer